4lejandrito/react-guitar/README.md

 ## Developing

-- `yarn start` will spin up the storybook and the site.
+- `yarn build` will build the component and the site, this is mandatory the first time you clone the repo.
-- `yarn build` will build the component and the site.
+- `yarn start` will spin up the storybook and the site and all the packages in watch mode.